Fridays, July 12, 19, 26 6pm, Free to attend for members and non-members

 July 12 – Eight Men Out

-“Eight Men Out”, written & directed by John Sayles ’72, is a dramatization of a Major League Baseball scandal, in which eight members of the Chicago White Sox conspired with gamblers to intentionally lose the 1919 World Series.
+“Eight Men Out”, written, directed & edited by John Sayles ’72, is a dramatization of a Major League Baseball scandal, in which eight members of the Chicago White Sox conspired with gamblers to intentionally lose the 1919 World Series.
 This film stars John Cusack, Michael Lerner, Christoper Lloyd, Charlie Sheen, and David Strathairn ‘70.
+John Sayles will be attending the screening himself!

 July 19 – My New Gun

-Written and directed by Stacy Cochran ‘81.
+Written and directed by Stacy Cochran ‘81, who will be attending the screening.
 My New Gun is a comedy about a woman whose husband gives her a gun, supposedly for “protection” in a dangerous world, which is clearly the last thing she needs. “‘My New Gun’ is a delectably wry slice of suburban life, imagined by Ms. Cochran and played with perfect bewilderment by the enormously appealing Ms. Lane.”- Janet Maslin, The New York Times

 Cochran’s feature film debut stars Diane Lane and James LeGros, and includes Tess Harper, Philip Seymour Hoffman and Stephen Collins.
 My New Gun premiered in Director’s Fortnight at Cannes and earned an Independent Spirit Award nomination for Best First Feature.